Joyce Banda: International relations

-During Mutharika's presidency, Malawi was left in a poor economic situation due to foreign relations under the Mutharika administration.
+In the years prior to Banda's presidency, Malawi was left in a poor economic situation due to foreign relations under the Bingu wa Mutharika administration.
 Within the last year of Mutharika's presidency, Britain, the United States, Germany, Norway, the European Union, the World Bank, and the African Development Bank had all suspended financial aid.
 They had expressed concern about Mutharika's attacks on democracy domestically and his increasingly erratic policies.
 In March 2012, Mutharika told these foreign donors to "go to hell."
 He accused them of plotting to bring down his government.
 Part of Banda's challenge as president was to restore diplomatic ties with the aid donors.
 She also had the challenge of restoring diplomatic ties with Malawi's neighbours like Mozambique, and regional countries such as Botswana.

 Within the first week of her presidency, Banda launched a diplomatic offensive to repair Malawi's international relations.
 She spoke to Henry Bellingham of the United Kingdom's Foreign Office.
 He assured her that a new British envoy will be sent "within the shortest time possible."
 She spoke to the United States Secretary of State Hillary Clinton.
 Clinton promised to resume discussions on the $350 million energy grant as soon as possible.
 Banda announced plans to speak to Baroness Ashton of the European Union's Foreign Affairs office and the Malawi's IMF Resident Representative, Ruby Randall.
 She and Zambian president Michael Sata had also conferred about resuming close working relations.
 At least partly to further please donors, Banda's administration also refused in June 2012 to host that July's African Union summit on the grounds that the AU had insisted that Sudan's president Omar al-Bashir be given assurances that Malawi would refuse to serve the International Criminal Court arrest warrant against him; the Cabinet decided that such conditions were unacceptable.
-President Banda is named by Forbes as the 40th most powerful woman in the world, the highest African name on the list.
+Banda was named by Forbes as the 40th most powerful woman in the world, the highest African name on the list.